 J - Job Share - Primary.
-Job share teaching consists of two or more teachers each teaching part-time.
-They are, however, teaching the same subject area to the same class.
-There can only be one primary teacher for a given course.
+Job share teaching consists of two or more part-time teachers who split teaching time and the responsibilities for instruction and grading to the same group of students on a regular basis.
+Report all primary job share teachers with same course assignment with this valid value.

 B - Job Share - Alternate.
-An alternate teacher rotates in and out of a classroom on a regular but limited basis in a job share situation.
-Their foremost tasks consist of instruction and test administration.
+An alternate teacher rotates in and out of a classroom on a limited basis in a job share situation.